ghik/zerowaste/README.md

 Zerowaste is currently available for Scala 2.12.17+, 2.13.10+ and 3.2.1+

 Compiler plugins must be cross-built for every minor and patch version of Scala.
-If `zerowaste` is not available for your Scala version, please file an issue or submit a PR that adds your desired Scala version to `crossScalaVersions` in `build.sbt`.
+If `zerowaste` is not available for your Scala version, please file an issue or submit a PR.

+### How to submit a PR with new Scala version

+#.
+Add your desired Scala version to `crossScalaVersions` in `build.sbt`
+#.
+Run `sbt githubWorkflowGenerate`
+#.
+Commit the changes in `build.sbt` and github workflows
+#.
+Submit a PR